7db9a/immutag/README.md

 `docker run -it --name immutag -v $PWD:/immutag immutag:0.1.0`

 Playing with [moneybutton's bsv library](#moneybuttons-bsv) at the moment.

-## How it may work, more or less.

-The following applications and technologies (others can be dropped in their place) may prove useful:

-* ipfs

-* bitcoin-sv

-* sqlite

-* tmsu

-Each bitcoin address corresponds to a file.
-The first external address is the immutable address of a file.
-Other versions of the file are external addresses 1 and above.

-Locally, files are mapped to addresses in an indexed store, such as an sql database.

-The key is first external address, which is immutable.
-The values can change and are the following:

-* latest external address

-* ipfs address of the latest file version

-Jump to [here](#hd-wallet---bip-44) for more details.

 ## Workflow, sort of.